VeldaKiara/Machine_Learning/README.md

 #output
 Celsius: array([  0., -20., -10., -40.])
 ```
-NB:Performing arithmetic on NumPy arrays<b> does not change the original array<b>, and instead produces a new array that is the result of the arithmetic operation.
+NB:Performing arithmetic on NumPy arrays<b> does not change the original array</b>, and instead produces a new array that is the result of the arithmetic operation.